Mediations Facilitations and Negotiations

 In addition, I provide facilitation and negotiation services for clients.
 I have also been retained to perform a number of Special Magistrate proceedings pursuant to the Florida Land Use and Environmental Dispute Resolution Act, Section 70.51 Florida Statutes.

 I have also performed many mediations for Florida governmental authorities pursuant to Chapter 164, Florida Statutes.

-I continue to teach about mediation and related topics at Florida Bar CLE programs and in law schools.
+I have taught about mediation and related topics at Florida Bar CLE programs and in law schools.

 Types of Mediations